gravitational/teleport/rfd/0056-buildbox-image-handling.md

 use of pre-built images for CI, as you can't build the image internally and then run a build on it without requiring DinD or the like.

-Author's Note:  This is how I've done it in the past, so it feels natural to me.
-Reasonable people can differ on this, I accept that this rationale may not scale to the rest of the team:-)
+_Author's Note:_ This is how I've managed buildbox vs. project code it in the past, so it feels natural to me.
+Reasonable people can differ on this,  and I accept that this rationale may not scale to the rest of the team. 😉

+### Open Questions

+#### Can we use Nix to do this for us?
+Don't know yet.

+---